-HHG's Human Resource Manager will coordinate with the COO and CFO to acquire all staff.
+HHG's Human Resource Manager will coordinate with management to acquire all staff.
 The acquisition process may vary depending on the vacant position and special circumstances.
-The acquisition process will be managed by the Human Resource Manager and will always include: performing a criminal background check on the selected candidate to determine eligibility for Department of Public Health registration; application to Department of Public Health for registration; new hire orientation and training only upon successful registration; and completion of the probationary period.
+The acquisition process will be managed by the Human Resource Manager and will always include: performing a criminal background check on the selected candidate to determine eligibility for Cannabis Control Commission registration; application to Cannabis Control Commission; new hire orientation and training only upon successful registration; and completion of the probationary period.

-All staff and Managers must comply with all EEOC guidelines when managing employee issues.
+HHG upon receiving interest from any potential employee provides and application which helps identify the company's hiring targets; including primarily individuals who identify as members from a community of disproportionate impact, and residents of the company's host community All staff and Managers must nevertheless comply with all EEOC guidelines when managing employee issues.
 None of our policies or practices discriminate based on or conflict with laws regarding the following: race; height and weight; credit rating or economic status; religious affiliation or beliefs; citizenship; marital status and number of children; gender; arrest and conviction; security/background checks for certain religious or ethnic groups; disability; medical questions and examinations.
 Positions will only be filled according to the established protocols: